JakubFranek/Kapytal/docs/glossary.md

 ### Securities Form

 Securities Form is the [Form](#form) for creating, editing, deleting, manipulating and updating [Securities](#securities-form) and their price quotes.
-In the Overview tab, an overview of Securities and all Security Accounts which contain their shares is available.
+In the Overview tab, an overview of Securities and all Security Accounts which contain their shares is available, including a large number of performance related quantities.

 ---

 ### Security ![Icon](../resources/icons/icons-16/certificate.png)

-Securities are used to represent asserts of monetary value which fluctuates over time, such as stocks, bonds, ETFs, pension funds and other financial instruments, as well as real estate, [mortgages](./faq.md#how-to-handle-a-mortgage-in-kapytal), cars, art etc.
+Securities are used to represent assets with a monetary value which fluctuates over time, such as stocks, bonds, ETFs, pension funds or other financial instruments, as well as real estate, [mortgages](./faq.md#how-to-handle-a-mortgage-in-kapytal), loans, cars, art etc.

 In Kapytal, shares of Securities can be owned within [Security Accounts](#security-account-), can be acquired or sold via [Security Transactions](#security-transaction), and can be transfered to other Security Accounts via [Security Transfers](#security-transfer-).

 Price history of Securities can be tracked by Kapytal.
-Prices for a specific calendar day can be entered manually or loaded from a CSV file in [Securities Form](#securities-form), or updated automatically in [Update Quotes Form](#update-quotes-form-).
+Prices for a specific calendar day can be entered manually, loaded from a CSV file in [Securities Form](#securities-form), or updated automatically in [Update Quotes Form](#update-quotes-form-).

 When creating a Security in Securities Form, following attributes are requested: